Annuity vs 401k – Income as the Outcome

 We need guaranteed income for our lifetime, but fewer than 20% of 401(k)s offer a lifetime income option.
 So where is a retiree to turn?

-Fixed Index Annuities.
-Rolling a 401(k)’s balance over to a Fixed Index Annuity protects you from two major retirement dangers: market risk and longevity risk.
+Rolling a 401(k)’s balance over to a Fixed Index Annuity styled as an IRA is a non-taxable transaction that protects you from two major retirement dangers: market risk and longevity risk.

 First, FIAs provide a safe haven from stock market downturns by guaranteeing principal and annual gains against loss.
 This means no matter what happens in the stock market, an FIA’s value will only decrease if income is being drawn from it.
 The owners of FIAs never have to recover from stock market losses or worry that a market crash will consume years of their retirement income.

 The best advantage of Fixed Index Annuities is their ability to provide guaranteed lifetime income.
 No matter how long you live, your FIA plan will continue to pay you a contractually guaranteed income.
-Some plans even offer the ability to continue to earn interest credits while you are drawing a retirement income stream – allowing your income the ability to grow with inflation over the decades you’ll spend in retirement.
+Some plans even offer the ability to continue to earn interest credits while you are drawing a retirement income stream.
+This allows your income the ability to grow with inflation over the decades you’ll spend in retirement.

 With pension plans becoming a rarity and lifespans getting longer and longer, it’s time for Americans to start looking at retirement differently.
-While the tendency to rely on the familiar is understandable, many people are simply selling themselves short when it comes to retirement income because they are asking their 401(k) to do the job of an annuity.
+Many people are selling themselves short when it comes to retirement income because they are asking their 401(k) to do the job of an annuity.
 Get to know more about Fixed Index Annuities and how they create lifetime income by watching our educational video series.

 Annuity product guarantees rely on the financial strength and claims-paying ability of the issuing insurer.